Contact structures, deformations and taut foliations: Topology of the space of taut and horizontal foliations

-Furthermore, the uniqueness results of Vogel \cite{Vog} give alternative proofs of Theorems \ref{Rep_disconnected} and \ref{Seifert_dis}.
+Since $M$ is non-Haken all taut foliations are without closed leaves.
+Thus any path of taut foliations joining $\mathcal{F}$ to $\mathcal{F}' = p^* \mathcal{F}_l$ can be deformed to an isotopy between $\xi_{vert}$ and $\xi'$ by Propositions \ref{fam_def} and \ref{lin_def}, which yields a contradiction if $6l-1$ is coprime to $6k-7$. \end{proof} \begin{rem} Since the arguments above only used the arithmetic properties of the Seifert invariants, they could also be applied to other small Seifert fibered manifolds.
+We also observe that the uniqueness results of Vogel \cite{Vog} give alternative proofs of Theorems \ref{Rep_disconnected} and \ref{Seifert_dis}.
 As his results only assume $C^0$-closeness they yield that the conclusions about path components also hold with respect to the weaker $C^0$-topology.
 All results also remain true for foliations that are only of class $C^2$ as this suffices for Theorem \ref{spec_def} and its various consequences. \end{rem} Since the foliations in Theorem \ref{Seifert_dis} are by construction horizontal, their tangent distributions are homotopic as oriented plane fields.
 Thus by \cite{Lar}, they are homotopic as foliations (cf.\ also \cite{Eyn}).
 The construction of such a homotopy of integrable plane fields introduces many Reeb components, so it is natural to ask whether this is necessary.
 The first example of this kind (\cite{Vog}, Example 9.5) was given by considering the oriented horizontal foliations $\mathcal{F}_{hor}$ and $\overline{\mathcal{F}}_{hor}$ on the Brieskorn sphere $ \Sigma(2,3,11)$ taken with the positive orientation.
 Using classification results of contact structures on $\Sigma(2,3,11)$, the horizontal foliation $\mathcal{F}_{hor}$ cannot be homotopic to $\overline{\mathcal{F}}_{hor}$ through oriented taut foliations, since the horizontal contact structures obtained as perturbations $\xi,\overline{\xi}$ are not isotopic.
 However, since all Brieskorn spheres admit orientation preserving diffeomorphisms that reverse the orientation of the Seifert fibration (Remark \ref{rem_or_rev}), these contact structures are in fact contactomorphic so that one cannot deduce disconnectedness for either diffeomorphism classes of taut foliations or for the space of unoriented taut foliations in this example.